0xFireball/datakit/doc/protocol.md

 ### Standby stage

 At this point, the client and server have established a connection, and the client is waiting for a signal to start streaming data to the server.

+The client has two states now, SENDING and STANDBY.
+Initially, it is in STANDBY mode.
+When it receives a START it switches to SENDING mode until it receives a STOP.

+#### The START packet

+todo